Wincore Windows vs Andersen | Compare These Two Brands

 Company Information

 Wincore is a West Virginia based company that started in 2007.
-They were founded by several Simonton executives that were dissatisfied with how this much larger company operated.
+They were founded by several Simonton Window executives that were dissatisfied with how this much larger company operated.
 (I actually don't know the specific gripes they had, but it was enough to push them to start an entirely new company) Today, Wincore Windows And Doors enjoys a good reputation in the industry.
+Let's give them a 7.5 out of 10.

 Andersen is known throughout the United States with an extensive dealer network in all 50 states.
-They are based in Wisconsin and employ some 12,000 employees.
+They are based in Minnesota and employ some 12,000 employees.
 They are a MUCH larger operation than Wincore and have been around for over 100 years.
+Let's give them a 8.5 out of 10.

 What They Sell